 - Easy Clean Up.
 Let the grease harden on the foil, then discard it.
 Simple!

-- Bake at 400 Degrees F. Some recipes recommend baking bacon at other temperatures or starting the bacon in a cold oven, but I found that a preheated 400 degrees F is the best temperature for baking bacon.
+- Bake at 400°F. Some recipes call for starting the bacon in a cold oven, but after testing multiple times, I found that a preheated 400°F oven is the best temperature for baking bacon.
 It cooks the bacon evenly no matter its thickness and the bacon won’t splatter.

 How Long to Bake Bacon